jimeh/common-flow/common-flow.md

   in to `master`.
 - New releases are created by committing a version bump commit directly to `master`, and then tagging that commit with the version.
+- Maintenance branches are updated by manually merging and/or backporting relevant change branches in to them.

 Git Common-Flow Specification (Common-Flow)
 -------------------------------------------